Practice Areas

 Find a top-rated Arabic family law lawyer in New York.
 Our Arab attorneys speak your language and understand your culture.
-Trusted by Iraqi, Syrian, Lebanese & Palestinian families.
+Trusted by Iraqi, Syrian, Lebanese, Palestinian & all Arab families.

 Find an Arab family law attorney near you.
 Select your city to see local Arabic-speaking lawyers.